How Much Running is Too Much? 14 Signs You’re Running Too Much

 There are no standard mileage recommendations for runners to run to achieve specific goals.

-Therefore, you cannot say assume that if you run 50 miles per week, you will be able to break 4 hours in the marathon, for example.
-Some runners may be able to run a BQ with 40 miles per week while others can need to run 70 miles per week to run a Boston Qualifying time.
-Some will never run a BQ regardless of how many miles per week they run.
+Some runners may be able to run a BQ with 40 miles per week, while others can need to run 70 miles per week to run a Boston Qualifying time.
+Some will never run a BQ, regardless of how many miles per week they run.

 “Each runner will have a ‘sweet spot’ of mileage at which he or she runs at his or her best and doesn’t get injured,” explains Karp.
 “Some runners get injured at 30 miles per week, while others get injured at 100 miles per week.”

-Also, just because you may be training for a shorter distance like a 5k, doesn’t mean you should run significantly less than someone training for a marathon as the physiological adaptations that occur with more mileage help runners at any distance.
+Also, just because you may be training for a shorter distance, like a 5k, doesn’t mean you should run significantly less than someone training for a marathon, as the physiological adaptations that occur with more mileage help runners at any distance.

 Running more will make you faster up to a point.
 But you cannot forget about quality over quantity, notes Karp, who is currently training elites in Kenya.
+Running short, but high quality runs is essential to your training.

 “While most runners and coaches agree that training volume is important, training intensity is even more important in improving fitness and performance, especially in highly trained runners,” he says.